How to Model Venture Funds

 Starting a fund, syndicate, or getting started with angel investing?
 It's important to understand how to budget for investments and forecast returns for your limited partners.
 Come for the education, leave with a model you can use.

 The three sessions can be joined live or watched on your own time.
-All students will receive the slides, the example spreadsheet, the case study, and the recording of the full workshop, and all of the materials can be downloaded for viewing on your own time.
+All students will receive the slides, the example spreadsheet, the case study, and the recording of the full workshop, and all of the materials can be viewed on your own time.

 Who this course is for